Bachelor of Arts in Communication Studies

 |COMM 670||Seminar in Communication Studies||2|

-Bachelor of Arts students must complete at least 12 units of complementary studies outside of the primary prefix for the major.
+Bachelor of Arts students must complete at least 12 units of complementary studies in a specific area outside of the primary prefix for the major.
 (Note: Students may not use an alternate prefix that is cross-listed with the primary prefix for the major.)

 - A single language other than English.